-As we get into the later part of Autumn, you may have noticed your lawn starting to slow down.
+Over the next few weeks, as the weather cools, your lawn will start to slow down and go into winter dormancy.
 With this in mind, what should you do now to make sure your lawn stays healthy and green during winter?

 Raise your mower height

 Another thing you can do if you haven’t already is fertilise your lawn.
+While it is late in the season to be fertilising, you will still get some results.
 Fertilising in Autumn helps your lawn stay greener in winter but it also gives your lawn some extra nutrient to store up during the winter months which gives it something to get started on when it comes out of dormancy.
 This really makes a difference in the spring.
 Use a mineral fertiliser high in potassium such as Paul Munns Emerald Green

 Adjust your watering schedule

-The remainder of May is forcast to be relatively dry however when consistent rain does arrive, remember to adjust your watering system.
-If it’s automated, reprogram your computer to compensate for the extra rain around – you don’t want to over do the water in winter as it will only lead to problems.
+As the weather cools down, you won’t need to water as much.
+If you have an automated irrigation system, reprogram your computer to compensate for the extra rain around – you don’t want to over do the water in Autumn and Winter as it will only lead to problems.

 Rake off the Autumn Leaves

 If your lawn is under a deciduous tree, rake up the leaves regularly.
 Excessive amounts of leaves can shade out your lawn but they can also encourage mosses and algaes to grow which isn't ideal for your lawn.